hacickn/Smart-Home-Bilkent-G2C/group/haci_cakin_log.md

 * The last remaining part is that pc user interface will recieve humidity and temperature information about greenhouse.
 Other communication parts are done.
 ```
+> Note: I want to add one more fact about this project.
+When I was working on this project, I discovered lots of technologies and infrmation.
+But main contribution of this project is none of them.
+In this project, I understood that, I'm in right palace where I should be.
+I discovered that I enjoy so much when I spend my time my time with coding and discovering new things.
+After the this project, I create a way in my mind which I follow to learn such technologies.
+I do not know how many point we will get but I know that this project trigger me to understand that I'm very happy with what I did for this project.
+Thanks for everything teacher.
+I just wanted to said these words because of my happiness